nfnth/nfnth/README.md

 ### Explore Further

-Use the [UR.Land](https://ur.land) map to visit a continent filled with amazing peoples and lands.

 To achieve dominion, take the following steps:

 - Create the ultimate profile
 - Control territory, write a land treaty, share strategy
 - View real-time stats on the [UStat.us](https://ustat.us) dashboard

+Use the [UR.Land](https://ur.land) map to visit a continent filled with amazing peoples and lands.

 For further inspiration, read our manifest, the [Civilian's Complex](https://github.com/nfnth/nfnth/blob/master/doc/CC.md) (also, available to [purchase]())

 And that's it!
-All nomads may wander our land as free.
+May a nomad wander until what is lost is found.

 <p align="center"><img style="padding-right:120px;position:relative;" src="https://github.com/nfnth/res/raw/main/site/fox.png" width="240" height="240" /></p>